michaelrhodes/simple-sha1/readme.md

 // Because the WebCryptoAPI uses Promises (shudder),
 // you have to pass a callback if you want to take
-// advantage of its mad-sick performace.
+// advantage of its mad-sick performance.

 sha1('hey there', function (hash) {
   console.log(hash)